The Lake Way project is a sulphate of potash (SOP) operation being developed by Salt Lake Potash (SO4) in the…

 Measured and indicated resources comprise 40% and are estimated at 6.4Mt graded at a TGC of 12.2% and 5.5Mt graded at a TGC of 11% respectively, containing a total of 1.38Mt of graphite.

 The mine contains three very high-grade domains, 7, 8 and 9, of which the super high-grade domains contain 4.7Mt of ore at an average TGC grade of 22.8%, containing 1.07Mt of graphite.

 Mining and processing at Lindi Jumbo mine

-Conventional open-pit mining methods will be used to develop the mine due to its low strip ratio and the outcropping of ore at surface.
+Conventional open-pit mining methods will be used to develop the mine due to its low strip ratio and the outcropping of ore at the surface.
 Small-scale mining fleet including a single 50t excavator and 30t articulated dump trucks will be deployed for efficient mining and development of subsequent mining areas of the project.